NCAR/climate-primer-water/doc/ch4_gcms.rst

--  Introduction to the Intergovernmental Panel on Climate Change (IPCC), The Coupled Model Intercomparison Projects (CMIP), the National Climate Assessments (NCA), and other institutions and institutional arrangements that provide climate change relevant information for North America.
+-  Introduction to the Intergovernmental Panel on Climate Change (IPCC), The Coupled Model Intercomparison Projects (CMIP), the National Climate Assessments (NCA), and other institutions and institutional arrangements that provide climate-change-relevant information for North America.

 -  Overview of how GCMs are utilized under the IPCC framework